 Many people are making affordability complaints about payday loans, asking the lender to refund interest.
-Until now, lenders have refused to look at any refunds for payday loans that were taken out more than six years ago, saying the Financial Ombudsman will not consider these cases.
+Most lenders are refusing to look at any refunds for payday loans that were taken out more than six years ago, saying the Financial Ombudsman Service (FOS) will not consider these cases.

-Its website explains the time limits as follows:
+The FOS website explains its rules as follows:

 “six years from the event the consumer is complaining about (or – if later – three years from when the consumer knew, or could reasonably have known, they had cause to complain)“.

-In the summer the Ombudsman put many cases involving any loans over six years old on hold, while they decided whether the “three year” part of their rules means they can look at these older loans.
+In the summer of 2016, the FOS put all cases involving any loans over six years old on hold, while they decided whether the “three year” part of their rules meant they can look at these older loans.

-Now, in November 2016, adjudicators are sending letters to the lenders in some of these cases saying:
+In November 2016, letters were sent to the lenders in some of these cases saying: